 Those are all good questions.
 And we’re here to help you find the answers.
 Let’s explore EKG tech education options and coursework.

 EKG techs need at least a high school diploma, according to the Bureau of Labor Statistics.
 However, employers like to see that students have gone “above and beyond” the minimum requirements, says Tammy Renner, Rasmussen College’s national medical laboratory technician program director.
 So if you want to stand out, consider pursuing further education.

 Most colleges with an EKG tech program offer a two-year associate’s degree or a certificate, which can be completed in as few as nine months.
-Certificates offer field-specific courses and less general education classes, which means you’ll spend more time on the subject in which you’re actually interested.
+Certificate programs typically offer field-specific courses and less general education classes, which means you’ll spend more time on the subject in which you’re interested.